Annette Messager

 Annette Messager (born 30 November 1943) is a French visual artist.
-In 2005 she won the Golden Lion Award at the Venice Biennale for her artwork at the French Pavilion.
+She is known for championing the techniques and materials of outsider art.
+In 2005, she won the Golden Lion Award at the Venice Biennale for her artwork at the French Pavilion.
 In 2016, she won the prestigious Praemium Imperiale International Arts Award.
-She lives and works in Malakoff, France.
+She lives and works in Malakoff, près de Paris France.

 Biography

-Annette Messager was born on 30 November 1943 in Berck, France.
+Annette Messager was born on 30 November 1943 in Berck-sur-Mer, France.
+Her father was a photographer and amateur painter.
 Between 1962 and 1966, Messager attended the École des Arts Décoratifs in Paris, France.

-She and the late artist Christian Boltanski were partners.
+Her mother entered one of her daughter Annette's photographs in a Kodak competition.
+It won an art trip around the world.
+Messager and the late artist Christian Boltanski were partners.